oritzau/chess-Term/README.md

-## Welcome to chessTerm!
+# Welcome to chessTerm!
-### a lightweight, terminal based chess application which allows you to play against a local opponent or face off against yourself.
+#### A lightweight, terminal based chess application which allows you to play against a local opponent or face off against yourself.

 ## Installation guide: